achrafsouk/image-transformation/README.md

-# Blog - Image Optimization using CloudFront
+# Blog - Image Optimization using CloudFront and Lambda URL

 ## Introduction